dlampart/bagea/README.md

 4)  Run BAGEA
 5)  calculate MSE_dir from the results.

+While the above example is scaled such that it quickly runs on a laptop, another example to be run on with a higher number of cores can be found at:

+	`bagea_directed_annotation_example.R`

+It assumes that relevant GTEx data has been installed.
+This should be case if the toy-example was run beforehand.
+It will run bagea for GTEx data using 690 directed TF annotated Expecto annotations in Lasso mode.

 To get additional information of bagea functions please consult their help page e.g.:

 `help(run_bagea)`